mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 ### Summary

-What does it mean to die sitting in zazen?
 Katagiri Roshi discusses the meaning of the line, “In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen,” using the example of *Blue Cliff Record* Case 46, “Ching Ch’ing’s Sound of Raindrops.”
 He talks about life and death, and how to “cease fire” in zazen.
 There is a story about a machine that reads brain waves, and he discusses whether there are any real Zen teachers in the United States.

 ### Transcript